peterhinch/micropython_ra8875/README.md

 Most GUI users will require only the [GUI document](docs/GUI.md).

 Device driver documentation is [here](docs/DRIVER.md).
-A sample image:
+A sample image of the 4.3 inch display:

 ![Horizontal sliders](./docs/horiz_slider_2.JPG)